AlexandreManai/ml_vault/theory/Least Squares Method.md

 ---
 # Introduction

 The Least Squares method is a foundational approach used in regression analysis to find the best-fitting model to data.
-This method works by minimizing the sum of the squares of the differences (residuals) between observed values and those predicted by the model.
+This method works by minimizing the sum of the squares of the differences (residuals) between observed values and those predicted by the model

 ![[least_squares_method.png]]
 # Definitions